 Des Moines City Council's Local Option expenditure policy includes:

-- PROPERTY TAX RELIEF — By state law, 50 percent of the new sales tax revenue must go toward property tax relief.
-After receiving approval from voters, Des Moines City Council reduced the City’s property tax levy rate to the lowest it has been in the past seven years.
+- PROPERTY TAX RELIEF — By state law, 50% of the new sales tax revenue must go toward property tax relief.
+After receiving approval from voters, Des Moines City Council reduced the City’s property tax levy rate to the lowest rate in seven years.

 - STREET IMPROVEMENTS & FLOOD PREVENTION — Visitors and commuters will now help fund necessary improvements to Des Moines’ important infrastructure, including street repavement/replacement and storm sewer upgrades.

-- NEIGHBORHOOD IMPROVEMENTS — The City is committed to using Local Option revenue to invest in neighborhoods throughout Des Moines, including expanded library hours and removal of blighted houses through a new Blitz on Blight program.
+- NEIGHBORHOOD IMPROVEMENTS — The City is committed to using Local Option revenue to invest in neighborhoods throughout Des Moines, including expanded library hours and removal of inhabitable structures through a new Blitz on Blight program.

 - PUBLIC SAFETY IMPROVEMENTS & EXPENDITURES — To better serve our quickly growing city, Local Option revenue will be used to fund public safety enhancements, including continued funding for 13 firefighter positions and mobile mental health crisis services for youth.

-“With the approval of Local Option, Des Moines voters demonstrated overwhelming support for our city and its neighborhoods.
-They also delivered a clear mandate to all of us who serve this City and its residents, and we look forward to delivering on our promise to use these funds responsibly and in a transparent manner.”
+“When Des Moines voters approved Local Option more than two years ago, they demonstrated overwhelming support for our City and neighborhoods.
+This sent a clear mandate to those of us who serve this City and its residents.
+That’s why we have worked diligently since 2019 to deliver on our promise and use these funds in a productive, responsible and transparent manner.”